shauray8/data-centric-AI/README.md

 * Maybe I should first try to clean the data by hand (ofcourse)
 * Write a GAN to make some more roman numerals (cause I can submit upto 10,000 images)
 * Some augmentations (not sure which one will make the data better)

+## Training losses and accuracies after every run !

+1. no augmentations or manupulations of the dataset -- [ still training! ]